9 Black-Owned Food Businesses to Support Now and Forever

 Sandra and Ernie Morris, Owners

 Sandra Morris and her mother started the business in 2019, and have been spicing up people’s palates ever since.
 Hailing from Togo, Ernie and Sandra make a sauce that brings the flavors of their home to Wisconsin.
 The kick sauce is based on a traditional family recipe made with a savory mix of tomatoes, bell peppers, onions, tangy vinegar, cayenne and lemon juice.
 This kick sauce offers both flavor and heat (though they make a mild sauce which has almost no heat–perfect for the more timid palates).
-For now you can find their at the northside market and soon at the Willy Street Coop.
+For now you can find their at the northside market, the Willy Street Coop and other local markets.